treyworks/treyworks-chat-plugin/README.md

    ```
 2. Upload and install the plugin via the WordPress Admin Panel.
 3. Activate the plugin.
-4. Navigate to the plugin's settings page and enter your OpenAI API key.
+4. Navigate to the plugin's settings page.
+5. For text chat widgets:
+   - Enter your OpenAI API key
-5. View and manage your OpenAI assistants in the Assistants tab.
+   - View and manage your OpenAI assistants in the Assistants tab
+6. For voice chat widgets:
+   - Enter your RetellAI API key in the Voice Widget section
+   - Select from available RetellAI agents
-6. Create a new chat widget in the Chat Widgets tab.
+7. Create a new chat widget (text or voice) in the Chat Widgets tab.

 ## Usage